Welcome to today's edition of the Rush 24-7 podcast.

 Detroit's failed companies don't deserve any help.

-Remember, he's from Alabama, a manufacturing backwater until Daimler Benz opened a Mercedes plant there in 1997.
+Remember, he's in Alabama, a manufacturing backwater until Daimler-Benz opened a Mercedes plant there in 1997.

-Again, I'm reading here from a piece in automotive news by Peter Brown called In Defense Kind of Detroit.
+Again, I'm reading here from a piece in Automotive News by Peter Brown called In Defends Kind of Detroit.

 There's more to this that gets into some hard economic numbers, too, and how these states profit by subsidizing the creation of jobs with these plants to make cars in places like Alabama and so forth.

-And it's some people say it's the government ought to bail them out because the government's the one partly responsible for putting them in this position.
+And some people say the government ought to bail them out because the government's the one partly responsible for putting them in this position.

-They give you some interesting numbers here about the uh the auto industry in Alabama.
+I give you some interesting numbers here about the auto industry in Alabama.

 And I'm not jumping on Senator Shelby here.

-Uh my only question here is that if they're running rotten, it may be may deserve to go down a tubes, but but it's for allowing for being cowards and not standing up to government and tell them to go to hell when they're doing things to ruin the business.
+My only question here is that if they're running rotten, they may deserve to go down the tubes, but it's for allowing, for being cowards and not standing up to government and telling them to go to hell when they're doing things to ruin the business.

 Like the big oil guys finally stood up and told these guys in Congress, let us drill.

-Now, Senator Shelby Is from Alabama and the bunch of you know foreign automakers went into Alabama.
+At any rate, now, Senator Shelby is from Alabama and a bunch of foreign automakers went into Alabama.

 Why?